V-Varga/TrichoCompare/README.md

 Information on running the program can be found here: https://interproscan-docs.readthedocs.io/en/latest/HowToRun.html

+Version 5.54-87.0 of InterProScan was used for this project.

 #### DeepLoc

 Not on the server, so needs to be installed: